https://nz.trip.com/events/94033-edinburgh-collection

 NZD

-Latest Events in Edinburgh: Concerts, Shows, Fairs, Calendar&Tickets(February Updated)
+Latest Events in Edinburgh: Concerts, Shows, Fairs, Calendar&Tickets(March Updated)

 Edinburgh, steeped in history and renowned for its vibrant arts scene, presents a dynamic array of events to close the year on a high note.
 From riveting football matches to serene sound experiences, and from enlightening seminars to electrifying concerts, the city offers a rich tapestry of activities catering to diverse interests.
 Whether it's exploring Edinburgh's deep connection to culture and sports or enjoying the festive cheer, the latest events promise something memorable for every attendee.
 Sports enthusiasts can look forward to the Scottish Cup match between Linlithgow Rose and Raith Rovers, a thrilling display of Scotland’s football prowess.
 For those with a penchant for the arts, highlights include a book launch and film screening celebrating sculptor Steve Dilworth, and the History of Art Research Seminar Series featuring Dr. Javier Ortiz-Echagüe, which delves into insightful discussions on artistic narratives.
 Music and relaxation enthusiasts will find harmony in the Candlelit Aerial Sound Bath on December 27th, while the Craigroyston Community High School Winter Concert spreads holiday warmth through melodious performances.
 Finally, the live concert BLACKSTAR FALLING at the Voodoo Rooms promises an unforgettable night of dynamic music and energy.
 From cultural enrichment to thrilling entertainment, Edinburgh continues to shine as a hub of diverse experiences.
 For detailed updates and ticketing options, stay tuned to Trip.com, your gateway to discovering the most exciting events in Edinburgh this season.